-There’s quite a few mexican restaurants scattered throughout the market, but this one is definitely, hands down, the best place for tacos.
-Loaded with toppings and sauces, don’t let the double tortilla fool you, these will get messy, quickly!
+There are quite a few Mexican restaurants scattered throughout the market, but this one is definitely, hands down, the best place for tacos.
+Loaded with toppings and sauces, don’t let the double tortilla fool you; these will get messy quickly!
 There will most likely be a line, just accept it and know that it will be worth it.

 GET A DRINK

-Tucked at the back of a somewhat sketchy mall, if you can find the door to this place, please do venture in.
-With a secluded interior patio, and funky indoor seating, rain or shine you’ll be perfectly happy downing a beer or two here.
+Tucked at the back of a somewhat sketchy mall, please do venture in if you can find the door to this place.
+With a secluded interior patio and funky indoor seating, rain or shine, you’ll be perfectly happy downing a beer or two here.

 Ronnie’s Local 069

 Ontario’s craft beer scene has exploded over the last few years, and Trinity Common capitalized on that.
-Identifying themselves as a ‘craft beer hall,’ this is your one stop shop to try a variety of local beers.
+Identifying themselves as a ‘craft beer hall,’ this is your one-stop shop to try various local beers.
 Grab a seat at the bar, chat beer with the bartender, and if you’re hungry, grab yourself a little snack from their extensive menu.

-Though their dark and stormy is killer good, this place offers a lot more than just drinks.
-They have nightly entertainment, ranging from local DJs to live bands, to storytelling events or theme nights.
-Be sure to shimmy your way past the bar, as the space opens up to an intimate dance floor and cozy booths towards the back.
+Though their dark and stormy is seriously good, this place offers a lot more than just-drinks.
+They have nightly entertainment, ranging from local DJs to live bands to storytelling events or theme nights.
+Be sure to shimmy your way past the bar as space opens up to an intimate dance floor and cozy booths towards the back.

 Have you ever wanted to learn how to silkscreen?
-If so, head to Kid Icarus -- who not only sell beauty stationary and Toronto themed knick knacks, but offer screen printing and linoleum carving workshops as well.
+If so, head to Kid Icarus -- who not only sell beauty stationery and Toronto-themed knick-knacks but offer screen printing and linoleum carving workshops as well.
 Most of the store is stocked with Canadian-made products, so be sure to give yourself enough time for a thorough perusal.

-Stocked with exceptional Ontario meat and poultry, an artisanal deli counter, locally-sourced preserves and sauces, and a stellar lunch counter, Sanagan’s is not to be missed!
-The staff are super friendly and incredibly knowledgeable, and will happily help you choose your ideal cut of meat, and even throw in their tips for preparing it.
+Stocked with exceptional Ontario meat and poultry, an artisanal deli counter, locally sourced preserves, sauces, and a stellar lunch counter, Sanagan’s is not to be missed!
+The staff are super friendly and incredibly knowledgeable and will happily help you choose your ideal cut of meat and even throw in their tips for preparing it.

-With an orange painted brick facade, and often smelling of roasting coffee beans, I Deal is hard to miss.
-You’ll rarely find anyone here on their laptop, as most people are here to just enjoy a really good cup of coffee.
+With an orange-painted brick facade and often smelling of roasting coffee beans, I Deal is hard to miss.
+You’ll rarely find anyone here on their laptop, as most people are here just to enjoy a perfect cup of coffee.

-With overly friendly baristas, unreal coffee and an adorable, secluded, backyard patio, this place makes for a great spot to simply grab a coffee, or settle in for the afternoon with a good book.
+With overly friendly baristas, unreal coffee, and an adorable, secluded backyard patio, this place makes for a great spot to grab a coffee or settle in for the afternoon with a good book.

-Stop by Bellevue Square (a park), and read up on the history of the neighbourhood; or park yourself on a bench and enjoy whatever grub you picked up in the market.
+Stop by Bellevue Square (a park), read up on the neighborhood's history, or park yourself on a bench and enjoy whatever grub you picked up in the market.

 Take a stroll along Spadina Ave, the heart of Toronto’s Chinatown, to experience some authentic Chinese food.
 Though the options are abundant, we’re partial to King’s Noodle.
 Bring some fellow food lovers, order a giant bowl of their wonton soup, a plate of roast pork and dig in.

-If Chinese food isn’t your thing, just a few blocks north of King Noodle, is Pho Hung, some of the best Vietnamese cuisine in the area.
-If it’s chilly out, treat yourself to a very affordable bowl of Pho; in the summer months, their noodle bowls and fresh spring rolls can’t be beat.
+If Chinese food isn’t your thing, just a few blocks north of King Noodle is Pho Hung, some of the best Vietnamese cuisines in the area.
+If it’s chilly out, treat yourself to a very affordable bowl of Pho; in the summer months, their noodle bowls and fresh spring rolls can’t be beaten.

 Dailo, La Carnita & Bar Raval

-Three of the most buzz-worthy restaurants in the City sit a short ten minute walk away from the Market.
-Dailo features french-inspired new chinese cuisine, La Carnita is all about the tacos, margaritas and paletas, and Bar Raval is an intimate spanish tapas bar, with a Gaudi-inspired wood interior and an extensive list of sherrys.
+Three of the most buzz-worthy restaurants in the City sit a short ten-minute walk away from the Market.
+Daily features french-inspired new Chinese cuisine, La Carnita, which is all about tacos, margaritas, and paletas, and Bar Raval is an intimate Spanish tapas bar with a Gaudi-inspired wood interior and an extensive list of sherries.

 Map illustration by Charmagne Kringstein